PSPDFKit/Appcelerator-iOS/README.md

 $ cp -R Appcelerator-iOS/example MyApp/Resources
 ```

 Open `MyApp/Resources/app.js` and update your license key, which you can retrieve from the [customer portal](https://customers.pspdfkit.com/customers/sign_in).
-Please note that this is a different key from the one you used to build the module.

 ```diff
 // You need to activate your PSPDFKit before you can use it.